Data Visualization

 Finding the Goldmine: The Hidden Opportunity in Tourism Data

-For the most part, the data points fall into predictable patterns.
-In the top right, you have the “obvious” winners: towns with high appeal and high infrastructure.
-They are successful, but they are also saturated markets, expensive to enter.
-In the bottom left, you have towns with low appeal and no infrastructure.
-No surprise, and no real opportunity.
+At first glance, the sea of blue dots confirms the traditional idea.
+The data follows a predictable, efficient path.
+In the top right, you see the famous destinations: high appeal matched by high infrastructure.
+These are successful, but they are also a dangerous gamble; expensive to enter and fiercely competitive.
+In the bottom left, you see the opposite: low appeal and low infrastructure.
+No surprise there.